How Rodgers And Hammerstein Revolutionized Broadway

 TERRY GROSS, HOST:

 This is FRESH AIR.
 I'm Terry Gross.
-Richard Rodgers and Oscar Hammerstein had one of the most successful musical partnerships of the 20th century, collaborating on the musicals "Oklahoma!," "Carousel," "South Pacific," "The King And I," "Flower Drum Song," "Cinderella" and "The Sound Of Music" - musicals that continue to be revived.
-A new revival of "Carousel" is nominated for 11 Tonys.
+Today we begin a holiday week series of favorite interviews of the year, as chosen by our listeners and our producers.
+The interview we've selected for this Christmas Eve was our second most downloaded podcast of the year.
+It's about composer Richard Rodgers and lyricist Oscar Hammerstein who had one of the most successful musical partnerships of the 20th century.
+They wrote songs for the musicals "Oklahoma!," "Carousel," "South Pacific," "The King And I," "Cinderella," "Flower Drum Song" and "The Sound Of Music" - musicals that continue to be revived.

 (SOUNDBITE OF SONG, "IT MIGHT AS WELL BE SPRING")